Published December 08, 2020 • 2 minute read

-The following is an overview of the various types of hold harmless agreements you may encounter in construction contracts, as well as a list of details required for hold harmless risk transfer.
+The following is an overview of the various types of hold harmless agreements you may encounter in construction contracts, and a list of details required for hold harmless risk transfer.

 3 Types of Hold Harmless Agreements

-Whether a hold harmless agreement is something you should be happy or upset about depends upon its wording and usage.
-Here’s a breakdown of the three types of hold harmless agreements you may come into contact with, and when they should be utilized:
+How a hold harmless agreement mitigates risks depends on its wording and usage.
+Here’s a breakdown of the three types of hold harmless agreements, and when you should utilize them as a part of your risk management protocols.

 1. Broad Form

-Party providing indemnification assumes all related liability for the following:
+Party providing indemnification assumes all related liability for:

 - Contractor’s Own Negligence